TUDelftMe/cecles/Documentation/Report/index.md

 # Human Computation in CECLES
 This chapter is dedicated to the description of the human computation element in CECLES.
-A partial aim of the system is relevancy, which is a subjective term **[source]**.
+A partial aim of the system is relevancy, which is a subjective term.
 Therefore, human feedback is required in the system to provide measurements of the relevancy.

 In CECLES, there are two measures of relevancy which require human computation: the relevancy of a keyword for a specific course and the relevancy of study material for a specific keyword.